carbon-design-system/carbon-platform/docs/services-web-app.md

 From a React Component, you can access the user's information via the `user` property returned by `useAuth` hook.
 This hook also exposes other info such as:

-- user: object containing user's data
+- `user`: object containing user's data
-- loading: boolean indicating whether user is still being retrieved or not
+- `loading`: boolean indicating whether user is still being retrieved or not
-- isAuthenticated: booleand indicating whether the user has correctly authenticated or not
+- `isAuthenticated`: booleand indicating whether the user has correctly authenticated or not
-- login: function to login user
+- `login`: function to login user
-- logout: function to logout user
+- `logout`: function to logout user

 ```
  import { useAuth } from 'contexts/auth'